Special Event Permit

 Events or organized activities that operate in city facilities or in commercial areas that include event components requiring the coordination of a number of city departments or other agencies such as the use of alcohol, tent setups, on-site cooking, or large-scale temporary structures typically are reviewed through the Special Event Permit Process.
 Examples include: festivals, parades, runs/walks, farmer's markets and other planned group activities.

-- Complete a Special Event (PDF) Summary Page and email Special Event Coordinator, 202 Fieldhouse Drive, Peachtree City, GA 30269.
+- Complete a Summary Page PDF and email Special Event Coordinator, 202 Fieldhouse Drive, Peachtree City, GA 30269.

 - The Special Event Coordinator will review your application and classify it into one of the four Event Classifications.